taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 **["Validating Neuroscience Experimental Paradigms Across Species."](http://bit.ly/2EjwHS0)** Presented at a seminar at the N Center of Sungkyunkwan University on February 12, 2018.
 {% include figure image_path="/assets/images/openLabNotebook/20180212_Seminar-NCenter-SKKU.jpeg" alt="Danbee gives a seminar at the N Center of Sungkyunkwan University" caption="Image credit to Jinwon Kim" %}

+**["How Cuttlefish Play With Light"](https://docs.google.com/presentation/d/1svSPEyjrzCBNwcwkxoUdiA1Lu476pIDYtxHAgCbnLoE/edit?usp=sharing)** Presented at the UCL International Day of Light celebration on May 15, 2018.
+{% include figure image_path="/assets/images/openLabNotebook/HowCuttlefishPlayWithLight_InternationalDayOfLight2018.png" alt="Danbee talks about cuttlefish at UCL's 2018 International Day of Light celebration." caption="I talked about how cuttlefish see and actively camouflage themselves in their marine home environment."}

 ## Videos

 In this video, I draw and narrate an explanation of the research goals and interests of the Intelligent Systems lab using only the top "ten-hundred" words in English.